-Emotional intelligence (EI), emotional quotient (EQ) and/ or emotional intelligence quotient (EIQ), is the supposed capability of individuals to recognize their own emotions and those of others, and adjusting emotions to adapt to environments.
+Emotional intelligence (EI), emotional quotient (EQ) and/ or emotional intelligence quotient (EIQ), is the supposed capability of individuals to recognize their own emotions and those of others, and adjust emotions to adapt to environments.
 The three terms have been interchangeably used in literature.

-Happiness is part of the emotional quiver that a person needs to take to world.
-So much so that Diagnostic Analysis of Non-verbal Accuracy' and Japanese & Caucasian Brief Affect Recognition test' are two tests which use happiness expression to measure emotional intelligence
+Happiness is part of the emotional quiver that a person needs to take to the world.
+So much so that Diagnostic Analysis of Non-verbal Accuracy' and Japanese & Caucasian Brief Affect Recognition test' are two tests that use happiness expression to measure emotional intelligence high EQ have more control on their personal happiness.

-The practice of knowing and understanding what makes you tick is called emotional intelligence https://cgrowth.com/wellbeing-and-decision-making-skills/
+The practice of knowing and understanding what makes you tick is called emotional intelligence (EQ).
+It's a critical skill that happy people tend to have in common.
+In simpler words, people of https://cgrowth.com/wellbeing-and-decision-making-skills/